Digital Night Landscape Photography Workshops in Rocky Mountain National Park

 All students will receive extensive handouts on the key information covered during the workshop, including Mastering Dramatic Light, a 41-page PDF on how to shoot great images in high-contrast situations.
 When the workshop is over, students will have a deeper understanding of how to find and capture magnificent images of the night sky.

-The workshop cost is $475.
+The workshop cost in 2020 will be $495.
 Enrollment is limited to eight students.